'Medgar Evers: Mississippi Martyr' Author Dr. Michael Williams Commemorates the 50th Anniversary

 The first time I heard about Medgar Evers: Mississippi Martyr was in March at the 20th Oxford Conference for the Book at The University of Mississippi (see photos below).
 Special thanks to Ole Miss Associate Professor and Graduate Program Coordinator Dr. Kathleen Wickham for assistance during the conference.

-The book’s author Dr. Michael Williams, is professor of History and Director of the African American Studies Program at the University of Texas at El Paso.
-He was among several panelists speaking about Recent Civil Rights Movement Books.
+The book’s author Dr. Michael Williams, is Professor of History and Director of the African American Studies Program at The University of Texas at El Paso.
+He was among several panelists who spoke about recent Civil Rights movement books.
 Dr. Williams’ insights about Medgar Evers provided new information about the slain NAACP field secretary and that’s how I came to call him this week for a telephone interview to commemorate the 50th anniversary of Evers’ assassination.

 As you will hear in the excerpts below, Williams is passionate about the book and its impact, which extends far beyond Mississippi.
 Ultimately, he desires more people will be touched and become active in causes that we care about it, a fitting and lasting tribute to Evers -- the ultimate "servant leader."

 Regina, Thank you so much for sending this!
 Thank you for remembering and reminding me of what Medgar Evers did for me, for all Americans.
 Your questions were fantastic.
 My favorite question to Dr. Williams was, "How did writing this book change you personally?"And I love his answer.
 Looks to me like you're doing what you love to do and what you're so good at: being Regina and sharing your passion.
 Go on, girl, fly!
 I'll be watching:) Love, Melinda